 Lung Cancer in the Military

-In past years, studies of who lung cancer affects have actually revealed statistically lower rates among active duty military personnel versus their nonmilitary counterparts.
+In past years, studies of who lung cancer affects have actually revealed statistically lower rates among active-duty military personnel versus their nonmilitary counterparts.
 Yet, 32 percent of active duty servicemembers participate in high-risk activities like cigarette smoking compared to 20 percent of civilians.
-In soldiers who’ve been deployed, smoking rates are 50 percent higher.
+Among soldiers who’ve been deployed, smoking rates are 50 percent higher.
 Moreover, until 1976, soldiers were given free cigarettes in C and K rations.

 However, current smokers make up only 20.9 percent of veterans with lung cancer and former smokers account for 60 percent.
 Approximately 17.9 percent never smoked and, subsequently, developed cancer via other causes.